ilkkamtk/hybridisovellukset/Week5/03-comp-libs-forms.md

 We use React Native Elements in this lab assignment example.
 You are free to choose any other library in your individual project assignment.

 1. Continue last exercise.
 Create a new branch 'comp-lib' with git.
-1. Install [SafeAreaContext](https://docs.expo.dev/versions/latest/sdk/safe-area-context/): `npm install react-native-safe-area-context`
-   - This is a dependency for React Native Elements and replaces the `SafeAreaView` component
-   - Wrap the whole app with `<SafeAreaProvider>` in `App.tsx`
 1. Install React Native Elements to your project `npm install @rneui/base @rneui/themed`.
 1. Modify your components to use appropriate components from React Native Elements.
    - import the [components](https://reactnativeelements.com/docs) from `@rneui/themed` and use them in your components